njoyard/ist/README.markdown

 ([minified version][7]).

-The `master` branch features the latest changes but can be unstable; to build it, download a source tarball or clone the repository then launch the `build.sh` script from the `src` directory.
+The `master` branch features the latest changes but can be unstable; to build it, download a source tarball or clone the repository then run `make` in the repository root.
 You'll need [pegjs][8] to build IST, and optionally uglify-js to build the minified version; you can get both using npm.
 Both builds are created in the `dist` directory.

 ### Template compilation.